ashwinboinala/snowflake-sendemail/README.md

 ```

-- Create a Role with SES access and attach it to Lambda.
-- Select the newly created layer.
+- Attach the newly created layer.
 - Change the max timeout value to 15 mins and memory to 512 MB.

-6) You can schedule this Lambda using AWS Cloudwatch Events rules(Every min)
+5) You can schedule this Lambda using AWS Cloudwatch Event rules(Every min)

-7) Test notifications by running the SP.
-This will Insert a record into Notifcations table and it will processed by Aws Lambda Function.
+6) Test notifications by running the SP.
+This will Insert a record into Notifcations table and it will be processed by Aws Lambda Function.

 ``` sql